-This collaboration is one piece of an unprecedented philanthropic initiative that has brought together leading biopharma companies from around the world—including Novartis, Takeda, WuXi, and Gilead Sciences—to develop antiviral therapeutics for COVID-19.
+This collaboration is one piece of an unprecedented philanthropic initiative that has brought together leading biopharma companies from around the world—including Novartis, Takeda, WuXi, and Gilead Sciences—to develop antiviral therapies for COVID-19.

 The first step in any drug discovery process is assessing molecules that could, potentially, prove effective against a given target.
 To make that evaluation, you have to answer a number of key questions: How tightly does the molecule bind to the target?
 Does it bind only to the target, or does it interfere with other important pathways in the cell?
 Is it soluble?
 How quickly is it metabolized?
 And so forth.
 In the past, the only way to get these answers was to synthesize the molecule in the lab and physically test it.
 As you might imagine, this was an extremely time-consuming and expensive process.

 Schrödinger’s physics-based computational platform has revolutionized this crucial step in drug discovery.
 Over nearly 30 painstaking years of research, we have translated the laws of quantum mechanics and molecular dynamics into algorithms that enable swift evaluation of several crucial molecular properties “in silico” (on the computer) rather than “in vitro” (in a test tube or culture dish).

 An ongoing strategic collaboration with Google Cloud gives our drug hunting team at Schrödinger access to immensely powerful computing capacity—equivalent to the world’s fastest supercomputers—to run these physics-based calculations in our commercial work undertaking drug discovery for biopharma partners and for our own internal pipeline.

 Now, Google Cloud is making those same resources available to the global COVID-19 R&D alliance.